albe/node-event-storage/README.md

   - events are fixed onto one stream and it's not possible to create multiple streams that partially contain the same events.
 This makes creating projections hard and/or slow.

+## Use Cases

+Event sourced client applications running on node.js (electron, node-webkit, etc.).
+Small event sourced single-server applications that want to get near-optimal write performance.
+Using it as queryable log storage.

 ## Event-Storage and it's specifics

 The thing that makes event storages stand out (and also makes them simpler and more performant), is that they